 Frequently Asked Questions

 What if I am delivering at another hospital?

 If your baby requires intensive care, he or she can be transferred to St. Bernards Medical Center.
 You can ask your OB or the person taking care of your baby to contact us.
 Our transfer line is 870.207.7050

 What is the average length of stay?

-How often can I see my baby and what is the visitors' policy?
+How often can I see my baby, and what is the visitation policy?